-Statutory Holidays: The Child Care programs will be closed the following statutory days: New Year's Day, Family Day, Good Friday, Victoria Day, Canada Day, Civic Holiday, Labour Day, Thanksgiving, Christmas Day and Boxing Day.
+Statutory Holidays: Licensed Summer Programs will be closed the following summer statutory days: Canada Day, Civic Holiday.

 Inclement weather: In the case of inclement weather, we ask parents/caregivers to plan to pick up their children as quickly as possible.
 This will help to ensure the safety of the children.
-This will also assist the program staff who must travel in trying to leave early during daylight hours.
-It is imperative that parents provide the program with one or more authorized individuals who can pick up your children (authorized individuals information must include their telephone number).
+It is imperative that parents provide the program with three or more authorized individuals who can pick up your children (authorized individuals information must include their telephone number).

-Emergency Management: Sometimes situations happen within our child care programs that may result in evacuating the site.
+Emergency Management: Sometimes situations happen within our Licensed Summer Program that may result in evacuating the site.
 This may include fire/flooding or a possible threat of danger.
-In the event of such a crisis, caregivers will be notified by an email blast, phone call, social media and/or by radio.
-Each of our locations has a comprehensive Emergency Management Policy that is reviewed by staff upon hiring as well as signed off annually.
+In the event of such a crisis, caregivers will be notified by email, phone call, social media and/or by radio.
+Each of our locations has a comprehensive Emergency Management Policy that is reviewed by staff upon hiring, as well as signed off annually.
 If you would like to review this policy, please contact your program supervisor.